 So other arrangements have been suggested.
 One particularly successful balance uses the same grouping of the players, but with two "cottage-loaf" hypercardioids angled down towards the centre of each side.
-The responses combine to form a broad cardioid, but with considerable flexibility.
+This layout is very flexible and allows a precise adjustment of the balance.